 What makes this gluten free artisan bread recipe special?

-This is a very pared down gluten free no-knead bread recipe that doesn’t call for much more than gluten free flour, yeast, a touch of sugar, salt, milk, and eggs.
+This is a very pared down gluten free no-knead bread recipe that doesnโt call for much more than gluten free flour, yeast, a touch of sugar, salt, milk, and eggs.
 You don't need to use a stand mixer unless you want to, and it doesn't require a loaf pan or a baking stone.

 Think of it like a table bread, not a big loaf of gluten free bread for sandwiches.
-It's like a gluten free crusty boule — the sort of everyday bread you can slice and make into sandwiches or tear into chunks to serve with your favorite soup.
+It's like a gluten free crusty boule โ the sort of everyday bread you can slice and make into sandwiches or tear into chunks to serve with your favorite soup.
 It would be perfect for making into gluten free bread crumbs too.

 The crumb is open and tender, and the crust is thick but never hard to chew.
 Baked in a small oven-safe glass bowl, and turned over for the last 15 minutes of baking, the bread has a light brown crust that extends all around the loaf.

-Oh, and at this point, it should go without saying, but this gluten free bread tastes like real bread!
+Oh, and at this point, it should go without saying, but it tastes like “real” bread!

-- Gluten free flour blend – I use Better Batter because it has just the right balance of strength and lightness to support the rise of yeast bread and still make a very tender loaf.
+- Gluten free flour blend – I like Better Batter or Nicole's Best (with added xanthan gum) here because they support the rise of yeast bread and still make a very tender loaf.
+You need a well-balanced blend, and particularly since they reformulated Cup4Cup, I can't recommend it especially for yeast bread

-- Tapioca starch/flour – This starch helps add stretch to your gluten free artisan bread and lets it rise higher
+- Tapioca starch/flour – This starch helps add stretch to your gluten free artisan bread and lets it rise higher.
+You add this ingredient separately even though all good all purpose gf blends will already have some tapioca starch.

-- Yeast – I use instant yeast for its simplicity, but you can use active dry yeast if that's all you have (notes on that down below)
+- Yeast – I use instant yeast for its simplicity, but you can use active dry yeast if that's all you have; just use 25% more active dry yeast by weight (here, almost 8 grams)

 - Sugar – You only need a bit of sugar to feed the yeast and produce the bubbles that help your gf bread rise